 There is more than one way to make a ceramic coil.
 Depending on what you are making—coil sculpture or coil pots—the typical round coil may not be the best way to go.
 Experimenting with flat and triangular coils might save you time and effort in the long run.

-In today’s post, an excerpt from the March 2018 issue of Ceramics Monthly, coil builder Priya Thoresen shares tips on choosing the right ceramic coil for whatever you are building. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, coil builder Priya Thoresen shares tips on choosing the right ceramic coil for whatever you are building. – Jennifer Poellot Harnetty, editor.

 Beginning ceramics students often focus on trying to make the most consistently round coils possible.
 Round coils, however are often not always the most effective shape for building.
 It may be better to think of the round coil as the basic starting point that you can expand upon.
 In this article, I’ll introduce you to the flat coil and the triangle coil.

 To make a flat coil, start with a round coil (1) and flatten it with a paddle or rolling pin (more advanced students could also use the palm of their hand) (2).